michellab/emle-bespoke/README.md

 emle-bespoke --solute c1ccccc1
 ```

-This command will automatically solvate benzene in a 1000-molecule water box and create a simulation using the default settings.
+This command will automatically solvate benzene in a 1000-molecule cubic water box and create a simulation using the default settings.

 To sample the reference configurations using a hybrid mechanically-embedded ML/MM simulation with the ANI-2x model, run: